JAPAN WIZARDS COMPETITION

 DOWNLOADS & IMPORTANT LINKS

 Add up to 20 points to your competition score!
 Each time is asked to create a short video that shows all three students on camera (talking/music optional).
-The topic of the video, details on submission, and rubric will be emailed to each registered team advisor by Wednesday, November 23, 2022.
+The topic of the video, details on submission, and rubric will be emailed to each registered team advisor later this fall.
 Please see the Registration Packet for additional details.

-Please contact JASH directly at 808-524-4450 if you have any questions about the Japan Wizards Competition.
+Please contact Cindy directly at email@example.com or 808-524-4450 if you have any questions about the Japan Wizards Competition.

 Feedback from Past JWC Trip Winners